Manifests

 • Lists each part manifest, including its path.

-The parts manifests are stored in JSON Lines (.jsonl) format, where each line is a separate object’s metadata.
+• JSON Lines (JSONL) format (.jsonl): Each line is a separate object’s metadata.
 JSONL is more scalable than a single JSON array for large manifests because each line can be processed incrementally, avoiding excessive memory usage.

 Example Main Manifest (JSON)